Hamidov6611/Hamidov6611/README.md

   ]

 currently_learning: ["React Native | Expo", Supabase]
-2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies."], 2023 Goals: ["Create 30+ Projects and learn at least 3 new Technologies."], 2024 Goals: ["Create 30+ Projects and learn at least 3 new Technologies."], 2025 Goals: ["Create 1 Project"],
+2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies, 1 commit"], 2023 Goals: ["Create 30+ Projects and learn at least 3 new Technologies, +635 commit"], 2024 Goals: ["Create 30+ Projects and learn at least 3 new Technologies, +1048 commit"], 2025 Goals: ["Create 1 Project"],
 hobbies: ["Gaming", "Aura","Comedy"]
 ```